Creepy Crawlies in Spain, non dangerous

 While grasshoppers can fly and jump, crickets just only jump.
 Only some cricket species fly.

 They do not bite humans, or spread disease.
-However, when handled, their spiny-like forelegs can be readily felt as a “sharp pinch.”
-Mantids are most commonly seen in late September and early October, they can vary in colour from bright green to brown, and yes the females do eat the males after mating, these are fascinating insects to watch.
+However, when handled, their spiny-like forelegs can be readily felt as a "sharp pinch." they can vary in colour from bright green to brown, During the summer seasons praying mantis grow in size, gain dimension, and during autumn begin their breeding season Mantids are most commonly seen in late September, October and early November depending upon weather conditions, and yes the females do eat the males after mating, these are fascinating insects to watch.

 HARMLESS Snakes - Don´s panic you will not see any of these in Benidorm town centre.